microsoft/WhatTheHack/032-MLOpsFromScratch/Coach/Solution-03.md

       if(file_count != 3):
           raise Exception("Number of CSV files does not match.
 Expected: 3.
 Actual: " + str(file_count))
       ```
+1. Save this as a script in the repo so the pipeline can run it.
-1. Add a Python script task in the Build pipeline to run the unit test script created earlier.
+1. Add a Python script task in the `Build` pipeline to run the unit test script created earlier.
     ![unitTest](../images/Challenge-03/unitTest.png)